 Students may enroll at Nashville Sudbury School any time during the school year, subject to availability.
-You will find the current enrollment process below.

-Step 3: Ready to Enroll
+Ready to Enroll

-At the two-week and four-week marks, we ask the parents and student to come in for a check-in meeting.
-During the check-ins, the student and their family will receive feedback from staff about how things are going as well as give feedback of their own and address any concerns.
+At the two-week and four-week marks, parents and student(s) will attend a check-in meeting, during which time the student(s) and their family will receive feedback from staff about how things are going as well as give feedback of their own and address any concerns.

 Nashville Sudbury School, a part of Two Springs Fellowship, a nonprofit 501(c)3 organization, is open to students ages 4-18 and welcomes students of every race, creed, and culture as well as families of every composition.